nicoleraenair/natural-language-compiler/README.md

 PN -> Alex | Caleb | Christie | Lauren
 ```

-The following table lists the various phrases included in the language and how they can be constructed from the grammar above.
+The following table lists the various phrases included in the language and examples of how they can be constructed from the grammar above.

 | Phrase Type | Abbreviation | Example|
 | - | - | - |